-Waitrose & Partners only sources fish that has been responsibly caught or farmed.
+All the fish that is included in Waitrose own-label products has been responsibly caught or farmed.
 This means our suppliers must only source fish from fisheries or farmed aquaculture operations that are responsibly managed.
 We have been working to this strategy for over 15 years.

 Waitrose & Partners supports the Greenpeace campaign to end the sale of tuna caught with the use of fish aggregation devices used in conjunction with purse seining.
 We will not introduce any own label or branded tuna products produced from tuna caught in such a way.

 All our own label skipjack tuna is pole and line caught in the Maldives.
 Since April 2013 all the skipjack tuna used in our business, both canned and in salads and sandwiches, has been certified as sustainable by the Marine Stewardship Council (MSC).

 Watch our fresh line-caught tuna being caught in the Maldives

 Waitrose & Partners farmed salmon comes from a small group of carefully selected farms based in the Shetland Islands, Orkney Islands and the Western Isles of Scotland.
 Each site is carefully located in high energy sites with strong tidal flows to ensure the highest welfare and minimise the impact on the environment.
 Strong tidal sites keep the seabed clean and also help encourage lean and fit fish, resulting in firmer flesh.